FromDual/dbstat/README.md

     | dbstat | purge_processlist  | dbstat@localhost | NULL       | 1 MINUTE | 2024-03-08 19:14:50 | 2024-03-08 19:14:50 | 2024-03-08 19:17:50 | 2024-03-08 18:14:50 | NULL | ENABLED | DROP          |
     +--------+--------------------+------------------+------------+----------+---------------------+---------------------+---------------------+---------------------+------+---------+---------------+

+For errors in EVENTs please check the MariaDB Error Log (log_error or journalctl -xeu mariadb).

+## Restrictions

 If you want to have the events enabled on the slave as well make sure you enable them on slave explicitly.
 In a Master/Master topology you have to work with sql_log_bin = off to not disable it on the other site again...
+This restriction is lifted with MariaDB 11.5.2? and newer.

 If you enable the events on master and slave simultaneously you have to make sure that AUTO_INCREMENT_INCREMENT (2) and AUTO_INCREMENT_OFFSET (1/2) are set accordingly.
 Otherwise replication will break!

-For errors in EVENTs please check the MariaDB Error Log (log_error or journalctl -xeu mariadb).
+Replication will further break if Master and Slave (or Galera nodes?) are on the same machine!

-This scrips where tested on MariaDB 10.6 and 10.11.
-They possibly need some minor adaption for MySQL 8.0 ff.
+These scrips where tested on MariaDB 10.6 and 10.11 (and 11.5.0).
+They possibly need some minor adaption for MySQL/Percona Server 8.0 ff.

 ## Features